 A Combination brow is a mix of Microbladed hair strokes with shading (powder brow).
 I offer soft or bold Combo Brows.
 Both soft and bold brows create fuller-looking brows and add depth to brows with no existing hair.
 It creates a look similar to soft powdery brow makeup.
 The amount of brow hair you have will influence the level of shading you require.
 This service is not appropriate for oily skin.

 Powder / Ombré Brows is suitable for people with any amount of brow hair, and all skin types.

 Will it hurt?
 A topical anesthetic is used to maximize your comfort during the procedure, however, pain tolerance varies from client to client.
 Most clients describe tweezing and threading to be more uncomfortable.

 What is the healing process?
 During the healing process, you should not have any scabbing.
 Some patchiness in color can be expected and sometimes little dry flakes (like dandruff) will shed during the first week.
-The first 3-5 days after your treatment the color will appear darker.
+The first 3-5 days after your treatment the color will appear darker, and warm in color.
 As they heal, some pigment is lost and the overall color will soften and look more natural.
 A complimentary touch up takes place 5-8 weeks after the initial treatment.
 Please follow the aftercare instructions to ensure proper healing and color retention.

 I’ve had eyebrow tattoos before.
 All new clients with previous brow tattoos must schedule a consultation prior to booking a treatment.

 What factors will affect my cosmetic tattooed eyebrows?